 Config file

-The configuration file controls the training pipeline through four main sections: base, tuning, evaluation, and synthgen.
+The configuration file controls the training pipeline through five main sections: base, tuning, evaluation, synthgen, and trace_processing.
 Each section handles a specific aspect of the model training process.

 File format